Shakaar: Reception

 Zack Handlen of The A.V.
 Club was pleased to see a good Kira episode, he sees it as a welcome throwback to earlier seasons and remains fascinated by post-occupation Bajoran politics.
 His only criticism was of the pacing and that the conflict was too easily resolved.

-In 2018, SyFy recommend this episode for its abbreviated watch guide for the Bajoran character Kira Nerys.
-They note this episode for focusing on Kira's past story and also her relationship with the character Shakaar.
+In 2018, SyFy recommend this episode for its abbreviated watch guide focusing on Kira.

 Releases

 This episode was released on VHS video tape paired with "Family Business" by Paramount Home Video.

 This episode was released on October 2, 1998 in Japan as part of the half-season LaserDisc box set 3rd Season vol.2.
 The format included both English and Japanese audio tracks, as well as Japanese captions.

 The episode was released on June 3, 2003 in North America as part of the season 3 DVD box set.